camunda/camunda-docs/versioned_docs/version-8.3/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/amazon-eks.md

   ```
   - This does not require the configuration of the [TLS on the ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/#tls)
   - If the AWS Load Balancer Controller is correctly set up, it automatically pulls the correct certificate from ACM based on the host name.
-- This will result in the termination of the TLS within the LB.

 ### Network Load Balancer (NLB)

-Alternatively, one can use a **Network Load Balancer** (NLB).
+Alternatively, one can use a **Network Load Balancer** (NLB) to terminate TLS within the ingress.
 This requires the following:

 - An ingress controller, preferably [ingress-nginx](https://github.com/kubernetes/ingress-nginx) deployed.
   - The ingress controller must support gRPC and http2.
 - A certificate, preferably created with [Cert-Manager](https://cert-manager.io/).
 - [TLS configured](https://kubernetes.io/docs/concepts/services-networking/ingress/#tls) on the ingress object.
-- This results in TLS termination in the ingress.

 ## Pitfalls to avoid